Pak lawmaker arrested for calling Prime Minister Khan's special assistant a member of Ahmadi minority community | ExBulletin

 Pak lawmaker arrested for calling Prime Minister Khan’s special assistant a member of Ahmadi minority community

-Lahore, Jul 27 (PTI) A lawmaker from the ruling Pakistani party was arrested on Tuesday for allegedly calling a special assistant to Prime Minister Imran Khan as “Qadani”, a member of the Ahmadi minority community.
+Lahore, Jul 27 (PTI) A lawmaker from Pakistan’s ruling party was arrested on Tuesday for allegedly calling a special assistant to Prime Minister Imran Khan as “Qadani”, a member of the Ahmadi minority community.

 The Pakistani Parliament in 1974 declared the Ahmadi community as non-Muslim.
 A decade later, they were forbidden to call themselves Muslims.
 They are prohibited from preaching and traveling to Saudi Arabia for the pilgrimage.